Hourly vs Project Pricing: Which Model Earns More

 Both hourly and project pricing have the same fatal flaw: They tie your income to your effort instead of your client’s outcome.

-Value pricing: Tie price to client outcome.
+Value pricing: Tie price to client outcome

 The Effort-Based Vs Value-Based Pricing Reframe For Service Businesses

-You don’t need to switch pricing models yet.
-You need to see which one you’re actually using right now.
+Stop selling hours in different packages and start selling results.
+You don’t need to change pricing models yet—you need to get honest about which one you’re actually using right now.

 Step 1: Calculate your effective hourly rate on the last 5 projects